9th Regiment, Royal Australian Artillery: 21st Century

 The regiment was re-raised on 15 January 2018 to provide a regimental headquarters for all Australian Army Reserve mortar-equipped light batteries assigned to the 2nd Division.
 To mark the event, a formal ceremony was held at Victoria Barracks in Sydney on 14 April 2018.
 The same month, Bayside Council announced that they would grant the regiment Freedom of Entry to the city in 2019.
 Headquartered at Sydney, the regiment currently commands six light batteries: the 2nd/10th, 3rd, 5th/11th, 6th/13th, 7th, and 23rd, which are based at various depots around the country where they support local 2nd Division units.

+In 2023 it was reported that the 9th Regiment was in the process of changing its focus to the surveillance and target acquisition role.
+This included operating small uncrewed aerial systems and radars.
+The regiment was transferred to the 10th Brigade in early 2025, upon the re-establishment of the brigade as the Army's long range fires unit.